Mauro Rodrigues

-Mauro Daniel Rodrigues Teixeira (born 15 April 2001) is a professional footballer who plays as a midfielder for Swiss club Yverdon on loan from FC Sion.
+Mauro Daniel Rodrigues Teixeira (born 15 April 2001) is a professional footballer who plays as a midfielder for Swiss club Yverdon.
 Born in Portugal, Rodrigues represents the Guinea-Bissau national team.

 Club career

 On 21 February 2021, Rodrigues signed a professional contract with FC Sion.
 He made his professional debut with Sion in a 2–1 Swiss Super League loss to Servette FC on 14 March 2021.

 On 15 June 2022, Rodrigues joined Yverdon on loan.

+On 22 February 2023, the deal was made permanent.

 International career

 Born in Portugal, Rodrigues is of Bissau-Guinean descent.
 He was called up to represent the Guinea Bissau national team on 18 March 2021.
 He debuted with Guinea Bissau in a 3–0 2021 Africa Cup of Nations qualification win over Congo on 30 March 2021.